Prerequisites and Professional Obligations

 Prerequisites and professional obligations

-To be eligible to practise as a barrister in Western Australia you must be admitted to the Supreme Court of Western Australia and have satisfied the supervised legal practice condition.
+To be eligible to practise as a barrister in Western Australia you must:

 Practising Certificates

-The LPB has statutory responsibility for the regulation of all legal practitioners in Western Australia.
-It also regulates the issue of annual practising certificates to all legal practitioners, including barristers.
+The Legal Practice Board (LPB) has statutory responsibility for the issue of annual practising certificates to all legal practitioners, including barristers.

-Further information about practising certificates is available on the LPB website.
+Further information about practising certificates is available here.

 Interstate Practitioners